TradeStation vs. E*Trade Introduction

 Websites

-- Simulated mode to practice
+- Simulated mode for practice

-- News articles with thumbnail pictures
+- News articles with pictures

-- Advanced trade ticket
+- Advanced order form

-- Full-screen charts with many tools
+- Full-screen charting with tools

-- Custom multi-leg trade form
+- Custom multi-leg order ticket

 Winner: E*Trade